dorischi02/dorischi02.github.io/content/authors/admin/_index.md

 ## About Me

 Doris is a first-year MPH student in Social and Behavioral Sciences at YSPH.
 She graduated magna cum laude from Smith College in 2024 with a B.A. in Psychology and a minor in Applied Statistics.
-Her research uses mixed methods and incorporates psychophysiology to examine identity-based and stigma-related stressors among marginalized populations and how these stressors manifest in and interact with social environments to drive mental health inequities.